Cathedral Community Cares (CCC)

 The Clothing Closet distributes emergency clothing through the Nutrition, Health, and Clothing Center.
 Additionally, the program provides appropriate clothing for individuals returning to the workforce.
 Persons seeking professional clothing must have a referral from an agency familiar with their employment search.
 Clothing is distributed free of charge, based on availability, and clients can obtain clothing once per month.
 Identification is required.

-Clothing Closet Hours
+CCC Clothing Closet

 Food Stamp Program